wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 *Presented by* Derelict + Word of Warning *in Manchester + Preston*<br>*Part of* Thursday Lates *at* the Whitworth

 #### In Brief
 'Song erupts around you in what is described as a choral sound-bath.
-It's startling, moving and genuinely immersive.'<a href="http://www.theguardian.com/stage/2014/jul/20/latitude-festival-theatre-review" target="_blank">Lyn Gardner, The Guardian</a>e the <a href="http://youtu.be/pCHcVPjJWRU" target="_blank">trailer</a>.
+It's startling, moving and genuinely immersive.' <a href="http://www.theguardian.com/stage/2014/jul/20/latitude-festival-theatre-review" target="_blank">Lyn Gardner, The Guardian</a>

+See her <a href="http://youtu.be/pCHcVPjJWRU" target="_blank">trailer</a>.

 #### Manchester Venue + Booking Details
 Date: Thursday 7 April 2016
 Times: 6pm, 6.45pm, 7.30pm, 8.15pm
 <a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth (Grand Hall)</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: are FREE, please book online</a> in advance as each performance has a limited capacity (*remaining tickets will be available at the Whitworth in person from 5pm on the day*).
+Entry by donation, please <a href="http://www.wegottickets.com/wordofwarning" target="_blank">book online for free</a> in advance, as each performance has a limited capacity. (*Remaining tickets will be available at the Whitworth in person from 5pm on the day.*)
 Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)

 #### Preston Venue + Booking Details
 Dates: Saturday 9 + Sunday 10 April 2016
 Times: to be confirmed
 <a href="http://www.harrismuseum.org.uk/your-visit/23-getting-here" target="_blank">Venue: Harris Museum & Art Gallery</a>, Market Square, Preston, PR1 2PP
-<a href="" target="_blank">Tickets: are FREE, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at HM&AG in person on the day)
+<a href="" target="_blank">Tickets are free, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at HM&AG in person on the day)
 Box Office Tel: TBC

 #### Access Information
 Age advisory: TBC.
 With no interval, each performance lasts approximately 25 minutes.
 Predominantly aural and includes deprivation of sight and close physical contact (with a performer).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body as the choir of voices deliver the song.
+Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body as a choir of voices deliver the song.
 Playing with sense and perspective, *HUG* is a unique examination of the human voice's power.

 *'I celebrate myself, and sing myself,<br>And what I assume you shall assume,<br>For every atom belonging to me as good belongs to you.'*<br>Walt Whitman – *Song of Myself*